shivap483/multi_platform_search/README.md

 # Multi platform search

-Api that searches different apis
+Api that searches products from different shopping platforms

 ## Table of Contents